graphology/graphology-components/README.md

 ### Strongly connected components

-Returns the list of strongly connected componnents of the given graph (mixed or directed)
+Returns the list of strongly connected components of the given graph (mixed or directed)

 ```js
 import {stronglyConnectedComponents} from 'graphology-components';